readyapi/sqldev/docs/tutorial/readyapi/simple-hero-api.md

 Here we use the **same** class model to define the **request body** that will be received by our API.

-Because **RaedyAPI** is based on Pydantic, it will use the same model (the Pydantic part) to do automatic data validation and <abbr title="also called serialization, marshalling">conversion</abbr> from the JSON request to an object that is an actual instance of the `Hero` class.
+Because **ReadyAPI** is based on Pydantic, it will use the same model (the Pydantic part) to do automatic data validation and <abbr title="also called serialization, marshalling">conversion</abbr> from the JSON request to an object that is an actual instance of the `Hero` class.

 And then, because this same **SQLDev** object is not only a **Pydantic** model instance but also a **SQLAlchemy** model instance, we can use it directly in a **session** to create the row in the database.